/

 Finally, navigate to the Frontend SDKs tab in the Stytch Dashboard and enable the authentication products that you're interested in adding to your application (in this guide, we'll use Email Magic Links, OAuth, SSO, and Passwords).

-2Add the pre-built UI component to your login page
+Add the pre-built UI component to your login page

-You'll need to specify where our JavaScript SDK should look for the Organization slug by adding an Organization URL template in the Domains section of the Frontend SDKs tab in the Stytch Dashboard.
-Using the URL examples above, your Organization URL template would look like https://yourdomain.com/{{slug}}/login or https://{{slug}}.yourdomain.com/login.
+If the Organization slug is included in your URL structure, you'll need to specify where our JavaScript SDK should look for it by adding an Organization URL template in the Domains section of the Frontend SDKs tab in the Stytch Dashboard.
+Using the URL examples above, your Organization URL template would look like https://yourdomain.com/{{slug}}/login.

-In your UI component config, you'll need to specify an authFlowType of Organization, along with your desired product and session options.
+In your UI component config, you'll also need to specify an authFlowType of Organization, along with your desired product and session options.

 The signupRedirectURL and loginRedirectURL values that you provide should point to the URL(s) where the authentication flow will be completed (in other words, where users will be redirected to after clicking on the Email Magic Link or completing the OAuth/ SSO flow).
 You may specify different signupRedirectURL and loginRedirectURL values if you'd like to send new users through a signup flow hosted on a different path – for example, https://yourdomain.com/signup and https://yourdomain.com/login.